- July 23, 2009

 - front line teams that understand the complexities of the process

 - breakthrough concepts that deliver at 50% or more improvement in the process

 - management and leadership support of the change

 - an understanding of the impact of change on individuals and how to step them through successfully

 Non-Profits Are Not Excluded

 Both strategic planning and process improvement can dramatically impact the ability to serve and the satisfaction of a non-profit’s clients.
 Two of our most successful projects to help clients improve processes were with State agencies.
 The Alaska State Department of Transportation teams re-designed and implemented processes for issuing permits in the highway right-of-way.
 The new processes took just 50 percent of the man-hours of the previous ones.
 Savings to the State were in the millions, according to the governor.
 Similarly, the Division of Public Assistance reorganized and restructured its welfare program resulting in bonuses and recognition from the federal government on its highly successful Welfare to Work program.

 In the end, vector and velocity are both essential pieces of a thriving organization – whether for-profit or not.
 Do you have a strategic plan in place that is guiding the decisions and direction of the organization?
 Do you have a handle on your processes – knowing their performance and working to keep a continuous improvement mentality?
 Is your staff aware of the big picture direction and intimately involved in defining the processes that will help you to get there?

 If not, dig around our site for more tips and tools to help you move forward.
-Or contact us for a free consultation to start the ball rolling.
+Or contact us for a free Discovery process.